-These windows also do not include nice to have things like Grids, Good locks, decent weather stripping, etc.
+These windows also do not include additional features, which are nice to have, such as: grids, good locks, decent weather stripping, etc.

-For $189 you can get a basement size lowest quality “window” that will not be any better than old single-pane windows you want to replace in the first place.
+For $189 window installation cost you can get a basement size lowest quality “window” that will not be any better than old single-pane windows you want to replace in the first place.

 Bottom line – most homeowners will not get for the advertised $200 price.

 The replacement windows described below are VINYL.
-High end FiberGlass or Wood windows will typically cost $300 more that min-range windows.
+The average cost to replace windows made of high-end fiberglass or wood will typically be at least $300 – 400 more that mid-range vinyl windows.

 Here is how much you will pay to install new replacement windows, how much each window costs and how much your contractor is paying SUB-contractors (if subs are involved):